How to determine the best collaboration software for distributed teams

 Instead of adding more tools to hold your company together at the seams, a work hub brings your existing tools together, giving you more visibility into what’s really happening in your team.

 - It brings teams together.
-Every department can instantly see what other people are working on.
-This helps you avoid collaboration silos and leaving people in the dark.
+Every department can instantly see what other people are working on through dynamic Org Charts.
+Find recent activity, important projects and goals through searchable, detailed people and team profiles.

 - You can find the information you need across any tool.
 Instead of jumping from Jira to Slack to Github just to find one snippet of information, search in a work hub lets you scroll through files across any tool you use.
 You can surface information within seconds, allowing everyone to work effectively, even when you’re not in a meeting.